Soli (Cilicia): Late Bronze Age

 The first known Luwian settlements and fortifications at Soli proper date the 15th century BCE, and the city was an active port from that time onwards.
 Soli may have functioned as the harbor city of Kizzuwatna, but this is disputed.
 The region was controlled by the Hittite Empire from the 14th-13th centuries BCE, and recovered Mycenaean bronzes and ceramics indicate trade with the Aegean.

 The Bronze Age Collapse ended Hittite hegemony in Cilicia, and Soli may have suffered an attack from the Sea Peoples.
 This "destruction layer" is populated by burned and broken pottery and is followed by a hiatus in human occupation.

+Iron Age

 Archaic Period

 Achaean and Rhodian colonists reestablished a permanent human presence at Soli between 700 and 690 BCE, leaving behind geometric pottery characteristic of the Archaic period.

+Classical Age

 Persian Period

 Cilicia became a vassal state to and satrapy of the Achaemenid Empire after the reign of Cyrus the Great, assisting the Persians in multiple military campaigns.
 Soli briefly allied itself with the Delian League, but otherwise prospered under Achaemenid hegemony, minting coins to the Persian standard until Alexander the Great drove the Persians out of Cilicia in 333 BCE.
 He imposed a fine of 200 talents on the city for favoring the Persians, imposed a democratic constitution, made a sacrifice to Asclepius and held honorary games.
 A year later, Alexander extracted three triremes from Soli and nearby Mallus to assist in his siege of Tyre.